-An acceptable risk is a risk that has been reduced to a level that the organisation is willing to assume with respect to its legal obligation, its health and safety policy and its health and safety objectives.
+An acceptable risk is one that an organisation is willing to assume given its legal obligations, health and safety policies, and objectives.

-Risk assessment is a process of evaluating the risk arising from a hazard, considering the adequacy of any existing controls, and deciding whether the risk is acceptable.
+Overall, risk assessment is a process of evaluating the risk arising from a hazard, considering existing controls, and deciding whether the risk is acceptable.
 By identifying and controlling hazards in the workplace, you can help prevent harm and create a safer environment for everyone.